Welcome to Blossom,

 Current office hours:

 I am a Chiropractor with a focus on applied Polyvagal Theory for building Somatic Awareness and Somatic Movement Education.
 I currently help walk clients through a process of befriending the nervous system through a combination of polyvagal theory education and somatic movement that layers as we go month by month.
 These act as assistance for clients to befriend the experience they are having inside of their bodies.
 They also learn new skills and recognize current skills that assist their unique nervous systems in regulation.
 This supports movement towards a rhythmic experience of wholeness as they move with the expansions and contractions of their life material.

 I hold a B.A. in Dance from the University of Washington with special interest in improvisation, dance therapy, and Laban Movement.
 I am also a certified yoga teacher 200 hours from Om Yoga Studio in New York.
 My somatic movement work is influenced through hours in the studio with Anna Halprin, Tamalpa courses and retreats, as well as Continuum training both private and group.
 My work has emerged through a combination of experiential study, professional experience, and development of curriculums.
 It continues to emerge in the relational space between me, the people that I work with, and mentors.

 Who I am the most specialized to help:

-People moving through periods of overwhelm, loss, disease diagnosis & treatment (including the healing and integration that takes place after going through acute medical treatments), dysregulation, or other somatic symptoms arising from current or accrued life stressors.
+People moving through periods of overwhelm, loss, chronic pain or illness, disease diagnosis & treatment (including the healing and integration that takes place after going through acute medical treatments), dysregulation, or other somatic symptoms arising from current or accrued life stressors.
 Parents or partners wishing to gain an understanding of their own nervous systems, so as to better befriend the nervous system of the home, partners, and children.
 Those persons wishing to develop new texture in their relationship to their embodied experience.